shazi1997/Slack-to-Spiceworks-automation/README.md

 * **Spiceworks Cloud**: The final destination where tickets are managed.

 ## Slack IT request form
-I created an IT request form that users fill out whenever they encounter an issue, providing a description of the problem and the asset or laptop ID.
+I created an IT request form using slacks workflow builder that users fill out whenever they encounter an issue, providing a description of the problem and the asset or laptop ID.
 I then linked this form to my Spiceworks email (help@shazisupport.on.spiceworks.com), so that each submission automatically creates a ticket in Spiceworks

 ![Slack Request Form](https://github.com/shazi1997/Slack-to-Spiceworks-automation/raw/main/slack%20request%20form.jpg)